 We’re grateful to anyone interested in donating their sperm.
 To become a sperm donor, you just need to be between the ages of 18 and 41 and generally fit and healthy, with no known history of genetic disorders.

-If you decide you’d like to become a sperm donor, the first step is to complete our online application form.
+If you decide you’d like to become a sperm donor, the first step is to call your nearest clinic.
 After you get in touch, we’ll ask you to fill out a detailed medical questionnaire before you meet a nurse from our donation team.

 At your first appointment, we’ll go through the donation procedure with you in detail and conduct a semen analysis.
 We’ll also need you to produce a semen sample so that we can test how your sperm react to being frozen.
 Before this, and before any future samples, you should abstain from sex and masturbation for two to five days.